eonist/Research/programing/design-pattern/design-pattern.md

 ### Facade pattern
 - A simple class is converted to a advance class
-- The facade class serves as the class between the simple and the advance
+- The facade class serves as the class between the simple and the advance (Wrapper)

 ### Adapter pattern:
 - An advance class is adapted to a simple class
-- The adapter class serves as the class between the advance and the simple
+- The adapter class serves as the class between the advance and the simple (Wrapper)

 ### Strategy pattern:
 - Delegates functionality through a common interface, alternative to the decorator class
 - The strategy class serve as the delegator to concrete strategy classes
-- Example of strategy class is a string work, stringcheck or a stringsort class(look ths p)
+- Example of strategy class is a string work, stringcheck or a stringsort class(look these up)
 - Often utilizes polymorphism interfaces abstract and concrete classes and in heritage and composition.
 - Main purpose is to add function interchangeability to classes.
 You can also add functions to classes at runtime as long as the interface of the function is the same
+- Example: `assertIsEmailFormat(email).assertIsNotDisposableEmailService(email).isUnique(email)`

 ### Factory pattern:
 - A builder class that builds classes upon requests
-- The factory
+- `Example: makeSimpleButton(view).roundifyButton(view).addShadow(view).addTapCallBack(view, onTap)`

 ### Template pattern:
 - A delegation class that utilizes an abstract class to control the order that functions in sub classes are run